-In addition to the student apartments and townhomes, JPCatholic leases two units that are used as common areas for students: “The Perch” and “The Chesterton”.
-These units provide students with additional places to watch movies, cook, socialize, or study together.
+In addition to the student apartments and townhomes, JPCatholic leases a unit (called “The Chesterton”) that is used as a common area for students.
+This apartment provides students with additional places to watch movies, cook, socialize, or study together.

 In general, five students live in a unit, split between two bedrooms (the “Double” room and the “Triple” room).
 Below are some sample floor plans that JPCatholic leases.
 Click image to enlarge.

 1,126 sq. ft.

 Townhouse Floorplan B7